ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_ownership/multi_sig.md

 }

 ```
-The transaction is now ready to be sent on the network.
+The transaction is now ready to be sent to the network.

-Even if the Bitcoin network supports multi sig as explained here, one question worth asking is: How can you ask to a user who has no clue about bitcoin to pay on satoshi/alice/bob multi sig, since such ```scriptPubKey``` can’t be represented by easy to use Bitcoin Address like we have seen before?
+Even if the Bitcoin network supports multi sig as explained here, one question worth asking is: How can you ask a user who has no clue about bitcoin to pay using the satoshi/alice/bob multi sig as we have above, since such a ```scriptPubKey``` can’t be represented by a simple Bitcoin Address like the ones we have seen before?

-Don’t you think it would be cool if we could to represent such ```scriptPubKey``` as easily and compactly as a Bitcoin Address?
+Don’t you think it would be cool if we could represent such a ```scriptPubKey``` as easily and concisely as a regular Bitcoin Address?

-Well, this is possible and it is called a **Bitcoin Script Address** also called Pay to Script Hash.
-(P2SH)
+Well, this is possible using something called a **Bitcoin Script Address** (also called Pay to Script Hash or P2SH for short).

-Nowadays, **native Pay To Multi Sig** as you have seen here, and **native P2PK**, are never used directly as such, they are wrapped into **Pay To Script Hash** payment.
+Nowadays, **native Pay To Multi Sig** (as you have seen above) and **native P2PK** are never used directly.
+Instead they are wrapped into something called a **Pay To Script Hash** payment.
+We will look at this type of payment in the next section.